Mugabe granted immunity, assured of safety in Zimbabwe - sources

 The army appears to have engineered a trouble-free path to power for Mnangagwa, who was for decades a faithful lieutenant of Mugabe and member of his elite.

+Mnangagwa was Mugabe’s state security minister in the 1980s when a Korean-trained army brigade cracked down on the minority Ndebele, who supported the PF-ZAPU party of Mugabe’s then-main rival Joshua Nkomo.

+Rights groups say up to 20,000 people died during the operation, which Mugabe later said was a moment of madness.
+Mnangagwa denied responsibility in an interview with Britain’s New Statesman last December.

-Restoring the country’s fortunes and international standing will be a challenge.
-Human rights abuses and flawed elections prompted many Western countries to impose sanctions in the early 2000s that further hurt the economy, even with Chinese investment to soften the blow.
+Restoring Zimbabwe’s fortunes and international standing will be a challenge.
+Human rights abuses and flawed elections prompted many Western countries to impose sanctions in the early 2000s that further damaged the economy, even with Chinese investment to soften the blow.

 Staging clean elections next year will be key to winning fresh funds.